Confidenceman02/django-elm/README.md

 > the [install guide](https://pnpm.io/installation) if you would like to use this default and you don't currently
 > have [pnpm](https://pnpm.io/) installed.
 >
-> We **highly** recommend you use `pnpm` as it doesn't install node package peer dependencies, and usually provides a hassle free fast experience.
+> We **highly** recommend you use `pnpm` as it doesn't install node package peer dependencies, and usually provides a hassle free performant experience.

 ```python
 # settings.py